OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 ### wallet_getPermissions

 :::tip Platform Availability
-This RPC method is not yet available in MetaMask Mobile.
+This RPC method is not yet available in OneKey Mobile.
 :::

 #### Returns